coodoo-io/coodoo-file-export/README.md

 ## Configuration

 To provide own configuration you need to add a property file named `coodoo.fileexport.properties` to your project.
-This file gets read on server startup if available.
+This file gets read on JavaEE server startup if available or manually by calling `FileExportConfig.loadConfig()`;

 These are the properties to be defined on the file: